MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options specific to the 'manual' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-dirs** Manually provide the fibre direction in each voxel (a tensor fit will be used otherwise)
+- **-dirs image** Provide an input image that contains a pre-estimated fibre direction in each voxel (a tensor fit will be used otherwise)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^